To receive weekly insights and a filtered lens on macroeconomic and financial market analysis

 Why does this matter?
-Renewables are becoming the sensible economic choice for anyone building new capacity – for example, India’s solar power market is becoming so competitive that the country is cutting their coal capacity significantly.
+Renewables are becoming the sensible economic choice for anyone building new capacity.
 However, it’s not all so straightforward, especially given that China is currently building 200 new coal plants.
 Renewables are not always reliable, and governments will always need to maintain an ‘emergency’ energy base of coal and gas.

 (The commentary contained in the above article does not constitute an offer or a solicitation, or a recommendation to implement or liquidate an investment or to carry out any other transaction.
 It should not be used as a basis for any investment decision or other decision.
 Any investment decision should be based on appropriate professional advice specific to your needs.)